sminliwu/sminliwu.github.io/_drafts/trying-out-serial-mp3-player-for-arduino-esp32-speakers.md

 Here's the link to the page I ended up referring to most, by the author of the YX5300 Arduino library I used: https://majicdesigns.github.io/MD_YX5300/index.html

 ### SD card formatting
-Following the documentation, I checked that the SD card was formatted with a FAT32 system before dropping any files in, cleared its memory, then created a folder named `01`.
-The documentation recommended writing all the files to the SD card at once, so I actually also created a `01` folder on my computer's harddrive where I could set up all of the music files, then copy the contents to the SD card.
+Following the documentation, I checked that the SD card was formatted with a FAT32 system before dropping any files in, cleared its memory, then created a folder named `00`.
+The documentation recommended writing all the files to the SD card at once, so I actually also created a `00` folder on my computer's harddrive where I could set up all of the music files, then copy the contents to the SD card.
 The YX5300 can play MP3 and WAV files, so some file sources I used:

 * [Free MP3](https://vww.freemp3cloud.com/) for downloading songs in MP3 format
 * [Freesound.org](https://freesound.org/) for downloading free-to-use sound effects and field samples (mostly WAV's)

+Once I had all the files I wanted, I had to rename them each with a 3-digit prefix, which the YX5300 would use to index the files.
+I'm still figuring out the quirks of the chip's file handling, because you'll see the code reference the folder as '1' while I had to name the folder `00`.

 ### Minimal Arduino sketch example with full debugging output